bjartek/flow-nfmt/README.md

  - flow-cli is latest with patch in flow-cli-patch

 ## Features
+ - setup is done via capability receiver
+  - minter creates a MinterProxy
+	- platform owner creates a Minter and  stores it using a private capability path in his account
+	- he then gives that capability to the MinterProxy
+	- minter can not mintNFTS
  - provide all schemas for the NFT when you mint
  - provide shared schemas that link to a NFT stored in minter
   - shared schemas must be design start their scheme name with 'shared/' to avoid confusion